dolie/FlySkyI6-wiki/Setup-Snap-Flaps.md

 Then set up both ailerons as elevons.
-Note that we want the full travel across the aileron stick range, instead of what is commonly used with elevons, having the full travel in the diagonal stick positions only:
+Note that we want the full travel across the aileron stick range, instead of what is commonly used with elevons, having the full travel in the diagonal stick positions only.
+The value for `CH2` below represents the movement of the snap flaps.
+When less movement is desired, it is possible to lower the value to e.g. 30 % (which is what I originally started with):

 ```
 Key → Elevon